MR-Aloner/deface_script/README.md

 # deface_script
-the used to change the theam of a website
+this code is used to change the theam are content of a website